 Derby County Football club

 Derby County Football club was founded in 1884 and is notable as being one of the twelve founder members of the Football League in 1888.
 It is therefore one of only eleven clubs to have appeared in every season of league football since its inception.
 Derby’s competitive history includes two spells as English League Champions, one FA Cup title and an appearance in the European Cup semi-finals.
-If a weekend at the football is what your after then Morley Hayes is the place to stay.
+If a weekend at the football is what you're after then Morley Hayes is the place to stay.

 A shuttle service is available for hotel guests from East Midlands Airport, Derby railway station and visits to Derby County Football Club.
 Click here for more information.

 Chatsworth is the home of the Duke and Duchess of Devonshire, one of Britain’s best loved historic estates and the heart beat of the Peak District National Park.
 We sell discounted tickets for use up until the 31st October 2020.
 With famous works of art, a working farmyard, spectacular fountains and the finest shopping and eating, there is something for everyone to enjoy.

 Alton Towers is the United Kingdom’s number one theme park, with rides and attractions aimed at every member of the family.
 Rides include the Nemesis ride and the new Oblivion attraction, a white knuckle ride, and Ug Land a virtual reality cave game.
 Also the Haunted House and Ripsaw Ride and lots more thrilling attractions and rides.
 Reduced rates are available through Morley Hayes.